seushermsft/Take-Home-Engineering-Challenge/README.md

 3. We can filter based on datetime.
 4. The returned data shows some interesting metrics that will help us get around.
 5. Your code is well-tested.
+6. Documentation is provided for how to build and run your code.

 Feel free to tackle this problem in a way that demonstrates your expertise of an area -- or takes you out of your comfort zone.
 For example, if you build Web APIs by day and want to build a frontend to the problem or a completely different language instead, by all means go for it - learning is a core competency in our group.
 Let us know this context in your solution's documentation.